anenstein/catana/README.md

 ## Features

-- install of essential Red Team tools and environments
+- Installation of essential penetration testing tools and environments
 - Python virtual environment
 - Peass-NG suite installation
-- Decompression of rockyou wordlist
+- Unzipping of rockyou wordlist
 - Docker & Docker Compose setup and fix
 - Tools like Nmap, Go, FileZilla, Proxychains, Remmina, rlwrap, Impacket, Subfinder, and more
-- BloodHound setup in a dedicated `tmux` session
+- BloodHound docker setup in a dedicated `tmux` session
 - Fixes and configurations for Samba and Golang environments

 ---